-Heavy Work Activities for Kids with Autism and SPD
+Heavy Work Activities for Kids with

 When most kids get enough physical input from their regular activities, children with sensory processing, developmental or learning issues might not experience the same.
 They need extra assistance to control their balance, body awareness and movement and there, heavy work activities come in.

 In saying this, most children will benefit from heavy work activities regardless of whether they have special needs or not.